Why Cardano?

 Much like the internet, blockchains are open systems that anyone can build projects on without permission.
 This allows for a postive innovation loop as builders try different ideas and develop new solutions.

-Cardano has a rapidly growing ecosystem of Dapps (decentralized applications).
+Cardano has a rapidly growing ecosystem of dApps (decentralized applications).
 Dapp builders benefit from building on a stable platform with predictable transaction fees and a highly engaged community.
 Hundreds of projects have already launched and over 1000 more are in development.
-Explore some of the Dapps available here (opens in a new tab).
+Explore some of the dApps available here (opens in a new tab).

 Programmable Smart Contracts